quantleaf/query/API.md

 *unknown*

 The not understood parts of the query text.
 This field lets you create fallback behaviour if you notice that most of the query is not understood/interpreted.
 Some parts that you might think is obvious could for the Quantleaf Query API be unknown, for example
-'I want the price to be less than 10' will have three unknown sections 'I want the' and 'to be' (because the words does not provide any value).
+'I want the price to be less than 10' will have two unknown sections 'I want the' and 'to be' (because the words does not provide any value).

 ---